BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline.md

 ---

 ## 5. Time-Agnostic Feature Engineering
-This module serves to facilitate feature engineering processes which are  time-agnostic based on configured data split source using fold information and name of data split as configured in `parameters.yml`.
+This submodule serves to facilitate feature engineering processes which are  time-agnostic based on configured data split source using fold information and name of data split as configured in `parameters.yml`.
 Upon completion of necessary feature engineering works, each training, validation and test folds are partitioned into files by outlets and stored in respective `training`, `validation` and `test` folders.

-The key feature engineering works in this module are as follows:
+The key feature engineering works in this submodule are as follows:
 - Boolean indicator feature generation based on conditions (under `feature_indicator_diff_creation.py`).
     - Example: *`is_raining`* feature generated from *`daily_rainfall_total_mm`* feature based whether value is greater than > 0.2 condition.
 - Differencing of values using list of 2 columns features (under `feature_indicator_diff_creation.py`)
 - Marketing cost imputation for days without any marketing events

-The diagram below provides a general overview of the module.
+The diagram below provides a general overview of the submodule.

 ![Pipeline Design](./assets/time_agnostic_feature_engineering.png)

-### Table of various time-agnostic feature engineering functions
+### Core Functions

 | Function name | Feature of interest (snakecased feature names) | Description | New feature name |
 | --- | --- | --- | --- |